Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/communication.callautomation-readme.md

 ### Handle Mid-Connection events with CallAutomation's EventProcessor
 To easily handle mid-connection events, Call Automation's SDK provides easier way to handle these events.
-Take a look at `CallAutomationEventProcessor`. this will ensure corelation between call and events more easily.
+Take a look at `CallAutomationEventProcessor`. this will ensure correlation between call and events more easily.
 ```C#
 [HttpPost]
 [Route("/CallBackEvent")]